 About Making Generation R

-Learning to be resilient can make a big difference to young people that struggle with feelings of anxiety and self-esteem.
-One of the most effective ways to encourage resilience is through inspiration from others who have overcome difficulties in their lives.
+The lasting impact of the global pandemic has meant that it’s vital we prioritise our mental health and emotional wellbeing.
+Learning to be resilient can make a big difference to young people and adults that struggle with feelings of anxiety and self-esteem.
+One of the most effective ways to encourage resilience is through inspiration from others.

-That’s why the Making Generation R campaign supports injured veterans to take their inspiring stories about overcoming adversity to schools across the UK.
+That’s why the Making Generation R campaign supports injured veterans to take their inspiring stories about overcoming adversity to schools, frontline workers and military organisations across the UK.

-Over 23,000 students have already benefited from a free workshop.
+Over 125,000 people have already benefited from a free workshop.
+Sign up below to inspire resilience.

 About Blesma & The Drive Project